kyleoneill/leagueBot/readme.md

 ## Misc
 Commands that take `[summoner]` as an argument (`!ranking` and `!chest`) can be used without an argument if the `!setName` command has been used to give the robot your league summoner name.

+LeagueBot isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.